Getting your research noticed

 Add your latest paper to your email signature.

 IT services have created an easy way to do this.
 See the guide on Adding publications to your email signature.

 Run a Digital Identity Healthcheck to see how visible you are online

-This video provides some ideas for how you might check how you are perceived online.
+This Guide provides some ideas for how you might check how you are perceived online.
 The section on assessing the impact of your research will also help.

 Take hard copies of your papers and circulate at conferences

 This is one of a number of tips from Loughborough academic Professor Li-Puma.